-MARÍA DE LOURDES PÉREZ, English Instructor, B.S., 2001, University of Puerto Rico, Mayagüez.
-(M.A. in progress).
+MARÍA DE LOURDES PÉREZ, English Instructor, M.A., 2009, University of Puerto Rico, Mayagüez.

 DIVISION OF CONTINUING EDUCATION AND PROFESSIONAL STUDIES

 History

 The Division of Continuing Education and Professional Studies was created during the 1958-59 academic year.
 It was established in order to integrate within a unit several UPRM programs which were not administered jointly: the summer program, the evening program and the Saturday course program.
 The inclusion of these three programs as a new academic unit has served as basis for innovative and extended services in non-traditional fields.